Virtual SACC Prep Course Syllabi

 Regarding Payment and Finances

-- I am responsible to pay the entire tuition fee regardless of the amount of financial assistance I may receive from EIP.
+- Candidates are responsible to pay the entire tuition fee regardless of the amount of financial assistance they may receive from EIP.

-- I understand that I am responsible for reimbursement to EIP for any hours I do not receive credit for.
+- Candidates are responsible for reimbursement to EIP for any unattended classes.

 - Course transcripts will be provided – noting completed activities and training hour credit earned AFTER all outstanding fees have been paid.

-- Requests for duplicate transcripts can be made here.
+- Requests for duplicate transcripts can be made to email@example.com and a $25.00 will be charged.

 - A $25.00 fee will be charged for all returned payments.